Sailormoon10/Sailormoon10/README.md

 - 👋 Hi, my name is Amy.
 - 👀 I’m interested in ... software engineering.
-- 🌱 I’m currently learning ...Python, Java, and JavaScript for web development.
+- 🌱 I’m currently doing activities in Python, Java, and JavaScript to build my portfolio.

 <!---